bsc-s2/pykit/request/README.md

 request

-Represents a http request including a normal request and an aws version 4 signature request
+Represents a http request including a normal request and an aws version 4 signature request.

 #   Status